 “Girl, let me take you to a place where young people have fun.
 There’s music, beer, disco music.
 Throw away that rotten tree branch in your hand.

-Tashi Dawa employs the accepted Tibetan stereotypes and in retrospect seems to align with the way minorities are presented in China.
+Tashi Dawa employs the accepted Tibetan stereotype, apparently accepting the way minorities are presented in China.
 His critical stance reinforces his status as an innovative avant-garde author.
-But in fact the radicalization of stereotypes and their integration into the futuristic story empties them of all meaning, since they are perceived as fictitious representations which do not correspond with reality.
-This radicalization can be viewed as a protest against accelerated modernization and loss of simplicity, and as a novel attempt at creating a brave art while simultaneously reinforcing the perception of Tibet as a fantastical destination where the future and past coexist.
+But, in fact, the extreme way in which these stereotypes are drawn and their integration into the futuristic story empties them of all meaning, as they are perceived as fictitious representations that do not correspond with reality.
+This extreme vision, coupled with the duo’s fate in the future, can be viewed as a protest against accelerated modernization and loss of simplicity, and the novel attempts to take a critical stance against Tibetan tradition while simultaneously reinforcing the perception of Tibet as a fantastical destination where the future and past coexist.

-The plot climaxes with the arrival of the couple in a nameless village known as X. Following a drought, the seer had prophesied that a couple would arrive that morning from the east, bringing rain with them.
-The couple was therefore received by the locals with great fanfare and brought on a lavishly outfitted tractor into the village square.
+The climax of the plot is the arrival of the couple in a nameless village, X. Following a drought, the seer had prophesied that a couple would arrive that morning from the east, bringing rain with them.
+The couple was therefore received by the locals with great fanfare and transported on a lavishly outfitted tractor into the village square.
 After noticing the woman’s face, the townsfolk decide she is the embodiment of the goddess of compassion.
 For the first time in her life, she is showered with attention and gifts.
 The man, by contrast, is left alone.
 He goes off to provoke an argument for the purpose of getting killed and ending his suffering.
-His rough character and lack of roots cynically represents the Buddhist believers.
-At the story’s start, the man, known as Tabei, steals money and gifts it to a local shrine.
-His attitude towards the woman lacks compassion, and from the moment she joins up with him, he relates to her as chattels.
+His rough character and lack of roots is a cynical, extreme representation of Buddhist believers.
+At the beginning of the story, the man, known as Tabei, steals money and gives it to a local shrine.
+Despite claims of religiosity, his attitude towards the woman lacks compassion, treating her like a beast of burden.
 While the village locals wonder at her beauty, he feels disgusted by her ugliness.
 Despite his many sins, he seeks a place that will provide him with religious salvation without needing to change his ways.

-The paradise Tabei seeks is a myth that the author chooses to identify with Communism:
+The paradise Tabei seeks is a myth that the author chooses to identify with Communism.
+He recalled:

-“In 1964,” he recalled, “they started the people’s communes.
+In 1964, they started the people’s communes.
 Everybody talked about the communist road, but nobody then could say just what communism was…some kind of heaven.
 But where?
 They asked people who came from western Tibet- ‘Not there’.
-Asked people from Ngari – ‘Not there’.
+Asked people from Ngari – “Not there.”
 People from the Qinghai border hadn’t seen it.
 The only place left nobody’s ever been was Kelong Mountain.
 A few people in the village sold their belongings, said they were taking the road to communism…set off across Kelong Mountain, and never came back.
-After that not a single villager headed up that way, no matter how hard things got.”
+After that not a single villager headed up that way, no matter how hard things got.

 Communism, according to this quote, or more precisely, Communist propaganda, is a myth that never materialized in these parts of Tibet.
-Communism did not improve Tibetan’s lives, nor did the promised paradise ever appear.
-A further criticism is leveled at those who set out seeking the path to Communism and paying with the lives.
+Communism did not improve Tibetans’ lives, nor did the promised paradise ever appear.
+A further criticism is leveled at those who set out seeking the path to Communism and paying with their lives.
 Since these views are spoken by an ancient Tibetan man, they can be understood in China as ignorance rather than separatism.